 While I was watching this spot I heard my 6 year old son talking with my husband (who is not the boy's father).
 And as soon as the spot ends I could understand that maybe he is not my son's father but he is his DADDY.

 Graciel S. almost 5 years ago from San Diego, California

 You all did great work with this spot and I love the message - its so true.

-Bev M. about 5 years ago from Canada
+Bev M. over 5 years ago from Canada

 The best teaching method EVER!!!